-My experience tells me that many people don’t realize the importance of those non-probate assets.
-I often hear from clients who are told by their banker to add one child as a joint owner of their bank accounts.
-The reason, according to my client’s banker, is so the joint account owner can help their parent pay their bills.
+Our experience tells us that many people don’t realize the importance of those non-probate assets.
+We often hear from clients who are told by their banker to add one child as a joint owner of their bank accounts.
+The reason, according to our client’s banker, is so the joint account owner can help their parent pay their bills.
 What the clients are probably not told is that the one child named as a joint owner of the account will be entitled to all of the account proceeds at the death of the client.
 This may be fine if the client only has the one child whom they named as a joint owner, but what if the client has four children and only the one child gets legal ownership of the account proceeds?

 The client’s Will might dictate that all assets are equally divided among the four children, but that Will does not control how that jointly-owned account is dispersed upon the client’s death.
 The failure to focus on the beneficiary designations and any joint ownership of accounts can skew one’s estate plan to benefit one child over the other, although the client may think all assets will pass equally upon their death.

-I draft wills for clients with minor children that contain trusts which will benefit the minor children for their educational needs and other requirements.
-Then, I advise these clients to name the trusts under the Will for the benefit of their minor children as the beneficiary of those life insurance policies of retirement accounts.
+We draft wills for clients with minor children that contain trusts which will benefit the minor children for their educational needs and other requirements.
+Then, we advise these clients to name the trusts under the Will for the benefit of their minor children as the beneficiary of those life insurance policies of retirement accounts.

-In summary, I encourage everyone to check whether they have titled any assets jointly with another owner and who are the listed beneficiaries of those accounts which come with beneficiary designations as part of their estate plan review.
+In summary, here at TREEL, we encourage everyone to check whether they have titled any assets jointly with another owner and who are the listed beneficiaries of those accounts which come with beneficiary designations as part of their estate plan review.